PavanaParadesi15/go-application/application-info/README.md

 * Initially after creating ingress, application cannot be accessed through ingress as the address is not assigned.
 We need Ingress Controller which assigns address to the Ingress resource.
-* To check is the service is working and application is accessible through the NodePort, expose the service to the NodePort mode.
-By default it is in "ClusterIP" mode.
+* To check if the service is working and application is accessible through the NodePort, expose the service to the NodePort mode.
+By default service is in "ClusterIP" mode.
 * Edit the service to change type from ClusterIP to NodePort

 ```